Why We Shouldn’t Cancel Cancel Culture: We Need Transformative Justice

 The Case for Canceling Cancel Culture: Twitter, Queer Infighting, and Capitalism

 Humans have always been "canceling" each other; it's a way of shaping and solidifying societal values.
-But the term "canceled" (as we understand it today) actually appeared sometime around 2015, when the hashtag #cancelled appeared on Black Twitter.
-Initially, cancel culture was used as a way of leveraging the collectivity inherent on the Internet and the attention economy and using this power to critique people in positions of power.
+But the term "canceled" (as we understand it today) actually appeared sometime around 2015, when the hashtag # canceled appeared on Black Twitter.
+Initially, cancel culture was used as a way of leveraging the collectivity inherent in the Internet and the attention economy and using this power to critique people in positions of power.
 In theory, it is a way of giving voice to the marginalized and the voiceless.

 Yet inevitably—perhaps because it originated from a place of brokenness and anger—cancel culture began to twist and bend out of shape.
-It started coming for the powerless, shutting down discussions that would've been beneficial, splintering communities and stymying learning opportunities.
+It started coming for the powerless, shutting down discussions that would've been beneficial, splintering communities, and stymying learning opportunities.

-Of cancel culture in the queer community, Ryan Li Dahlstrom writes, "I'm feeling really tired of the call out culture on social media especially within the queer/trans people of color communities.
+Of cancel culture in the queer community, Ryan Li Dahlstrom writes, "I'm feeling really tired of the call-out culture on social media especially within the queer/trans people of color communities.
 We need to center and build relationships with each other…By making these public attacks on each other, we are engaging in the same disposability politics of capitalism and the prison industrial complex that we purport to be against while feeding into state surveillance tactics that are monitoring how we are tearing each other down."